 On the 16th episode of Enterprise Software Innovators, hosts Evan Reiser (Abnormal Security) and Saam Motamedi (Greylock Partners) talk with Sigal Zarmi, former International CIO & Head of Transformation at Morgan Stanley.
 Sigal is a seasoned technology executive, having spent time at some of the world’s leading companies including Morgan Stanley, PwC, and General Electric.
 Currently, she’s on the board at a number of innovative startups including HashiCorp, DataRobot, and more.
 On today’s episode, Sigal shares how data in the cloud is enhancing customer experiences, her perspective on building a culture of innovation, and the best frameworks for partnerships with startups.

-Quick takes from Sigal:
+Quick hits from Sigal:

 On GE creating algorithms to help franchisors through a standalone app: “A unit of GE Capital was financing franchisors when they were opening new stores.
 Our app could help a franchise figure out where the best place would be to open based on location, cost of living, and car traffic data.
 We know how many cars and people were moving through the area, where the hospitals, schools, and city government offices in the area were.
 Based on that data, we created an algorithm that recommended a place for franchisors to open.”